arazoNet/cronyNets/README.md

 ## <a name="license"> License and Citation

 Simulation code is made available as open source without warranties under an [MIT License](LICENSE).
-If you use this code, either to modify for your own projects or to inspire an independent project, please consider using this citation:
+If you use this code, either directly to modify for your own projects or to inspire an independent project, please use this citation:

 > Razo, Armando (2020), cronyNets: crony capitalism network simulations.
 R package version 1.0.
 URL=https://github.com/arazoNet/cronyNets.